-I stopped my master degree 6 years ago, partly because it was not compatible with open-source development.
+I stopped my master degree 6 years ago, partly because it was not compatible with open-source development (doing both at the same time was not realistic, and guess what I liked most).
 And with a bachelor degree that is worth something on the job market, I was able to apply to job offers and start working, and that’s what I did.
 But I now regret it, I was not satisfied by my day job, and when I see job offers requiring a bachelor degree in Belgium, most of the time I’m not interested.

 So, I’ve taken the hard decision to start again studies, to finish my master degree in computer science!
 It’s a bit strange to go again to courses, studying etc. But I’m re-adapting.